mikkocaguiat/mikkocaguiat-tech/README.md

 ###### Tue May 5 03:51:00 CST 2020
 Mainpage update.
 The three sub title introductions are added.
 Titles are changed to font style Press Start 2P.

+###### Tue May 5 23:54:34 CST 2020
+Added Search Bar.
+I still used Custom search Engine by Google but integrated it via Elfsight which added a better design feature that the CSE Vanilla version.